prof-rossetti/intro-to-python/projects/freestyle/implementation.md

 Category | Requirement | Weight
 --- | --- | ---
-Uniqueness and Individuality | Exhibits creativity, and a unique set of functionality. | 15% User Experience | Provides a simple, pleasant, and intuitive experience for the user, without "bugs" or errors. | 15% Documentation | Repo contains a comprehensive README file. | 20% Licensing | Repo contains an appropriate LICENSE file. | 5% Security | Excludes sensitive information and credentials from version control; protects user data as necessary. | 10% Quality | Code is well organized, and simplified to remove or minimize code duplication.
-Ideally integrates with the Code Climate service for automated PR comments/checks. | 10%
-Testing | Contains relevant automated tests.
-Ideally integrates with a CI service like GitHub Actions for automated PR checks. | 10%
-Dev Process | Submitted via Git repository which reflects an incremental revision history, branch operations, a Pull Request workflow, and contributions from ideally all team members. | 15%
+Uniqueness and Individuality | Exhibits creativity, and a unique set of functionality. | 15% User Experience | Provides a simple, pleasant, and intuitive experience for the user, without "bugs" or errors. | 10% Documentation | Repo contains a comprehensive README file. | 15% Licensing | Repo contains an appropriate LICENSE file. | 5% Security | Excludes sensitive information and credentials from version control; protects user data as necessary. | 10% Quality | Code is well organized, and simplified to remove or minimize code duplication. | 15% Testing | Contains relevant automated tests.
+Ideally implements continuous integration using GitHub Actions. | 15% Dev Process | Submitted via Git repository which reflects an incremental revision history, and contributions from ideally all team members.
+Ideally practices branch operations, and implements a Pull Request workflow. | 15%

 This rubric is tentative, and may be subject to slight adjustments during the grading process.